myfreeer/aria2-build-msys2/README.md

 * download: retry on slow speed and connection close
 * download: add option `retry-on-400` to retry on http 400 bad request, which only effective if retry-wait > 0
 * download: add option `retry-on-403` to retry on http 403 forbidden, which only effective if retry-wait > 0
+* download: add option `retry-on-406` to retry on http 406 not acceptable, which only effective if retry-wait > 0

 ### Environment
 [MSYS2](http://www.msys2.org/)